 There will be restrictions on your ability to regain occupancy of the property during the rental period and you may be required to extend the rental period by renewal of the rental contract.

-- Future rental income will be considered by the mortgage lender.
+- Future rental income will help you with the French mortgage repayments.

 - Income is known and index-linked.